etendosoftware/docs/docs/user-guide/etendo-classic/basic-features/material-requirement-planning/getting-started.md

 ## Material Requirement Planning

-The Master Requirement Planning consists of two plans:
+The Material Requirement Planning consists of two plans:

 - Manufacturing Plan: plan to display calculations related to products that go through Production.
 The suggested documents to be created in this plan are the [Work Requirement](/user-guide/etendo-classic/basic-features/production-management/transactions/#work-requirement) and the [Requisition](/user-guide/etendo-classic/basic-features/procurement-management/transactions/#requisition).
 - Purchasing Plan: plan to display calculations related to products that are procured.
 The suggested document to be created in this plan is the [Purchase Order](/user-guide/etendo-classic/basic-features/procurement-management/transactions/#purchase-order).